-BCI’s story began 60 years ago with two business-minded women driven by a shared desire to better serve the employment needs of people with disabilities.
-Jane Crider and Margaret Holmes came together as advocates, striving to provide opportunities for every person to use their abilities and skills to lead a productive life.
+BCI’s story began over 60 years ago when two business-minded women shared a desire to create opportunities for people with disabilities.
+Jane Crider and Margaret Holmes believed that every person should have the right to use their abilities and skills to lead a productive life.

 On March 1, 1960, the two women, along with seven other community activists, incorporated as Boone Center, Inc. With backing from personal loans and the proceeds from the candle-making business, the new company purchased the Hilltop Candle franchise and made a down payment on a building to house their rapidly growing venture.
 The enthusiastic response of both customers and employees energized and inspired the partners, leading them to expand their services to include furniture refinishing and repair.

 As their reputation grew, so did the confidence of local businesses and the support of the St. Charles community.
 Gradually, cynicism and skepticism faded and were replaced with appreciation and admiration for the Boone Center employees and the quality and quantity of work they produced.

 By 1984, Boone Center, Inc. was large enough to require two separate facilities, and in 1990 the company stepped boldly into the contract packaging industry with the purchase of its first automated equipment.
 By 1995, incredible growth prompted the consolidation of BCI's two facilities in St. Charles and O'Fallon into one newly constructed site in St. Peters.
 Growth continued.
 In 2005, much-needed warehouse space was added at the company's main campus in St. Peters, and Boone Center, Inc. formally changed its name to BCI.

 Over the years, the company continued to change and adapt to community needs.
 The Career Planning Center (CPC) was launched in 2009.
 The CPC offered focused job discovery, exploration, training, and career planning for individuals who wanted to work out in the community.